reengo/reengo.github.com/_posts/2015-01-06-multiple-columns-one-list-purecss.md

 	    column-gap: 20px;
 	}

-Checking on [Browser Compatibility](http://caniuse.com/#feat=multicolumn) you would notice that IE is no go... so there.
+Checking on [Browser Compatibility](http://caniuse.com/#feat=multicolumn) you would notice that IE is no go... as expected.
 If you are purposely ditching IE on your website, then this is a great idea.

-Just take note though, its good practice to leave all styling to CSS and all other fancy stuff to Javascript.
-So if you are using Javascript to separate lists in columns dynamically, This may be a better option.
+Just always stick at the back of your head that its good practice to leave all styling to CSS, leave all the behavioural and dom manipulations to Javascript.
+So if you are using Javascript to separate lists in columns dynamically instead of this, then this may be a good approach for you.